siemff/ChatBot-Project-DATA2410/README.md

 <p> This project is a portfolio assignment in Data network and cloud computing.
 The goal in this project is to create a communication channel with bots.
-The programing language used in this project is python.
+The programing language used in is python.

 <h5> Run from terminal: